openhab/openhab-docs/addons/index.md

 # Add-ons

 All add-ons for openHAB 2 are part of the distribution.
-This includes all 2.x bindings as well as all 1.x add-ons that were reported to be compatible.
+This includes all 2.x Bindings as well as all 1.x add-ons that were reported to be compatible.
 There are several ways you can install an add-on.
 These are described under *Installation of Add-ons* below